kevinmichaelchen/react-email-server/docs/buf.md

 ## Buf Schema Registry

 We rely on [Buf][buf-url] for protobuf hosting, documentation, and SDK management.
 All we do as project maintainers is to create protobufs and push them up to the [Buf Schema Registry][buf-schema-registry-url].

-From there, any client (in a growing list of supported programming languages) can declare a dependency on our protos.
+> Remote packages is the movement towards this promise.
+With remote packages,
+> Buf will take your modules and Protobuf plugins, add a little elbow grease,
+> and generate full-serve packages for you to consume just like any third-party
+> library in your native programming language.
+This means you don't have to
+> worry about Protobuf code generation at all - you can push modules to the BSR
+> and install code stubs generated from those modules using dependency
+> management tools like npm, go, mvn, and gradle.

 You can find all SDKs for this server [here][buf-sdks-url].